ldbc/ldbc_graphalytics/README.md

 ## Getting started

 A packaged version of Graphalytics is currently available on the @Large server, in `/data/graphalytics/`.
 Packages are named `graphalytics-platforms-${platform}-${version}-bin.tar.gz`, so you can download the latest version for the platform you wish to benchmark.
-Currently, only MapReduce version 2 (labeled `mapreducev2`), Giraph (`giraph`), and GraphX (`graphx`) are available.
+Currently, only MapReduce version 2 (labeled `mapreducev2`), Giraph (`giraph`), GraphX (`graphx`) and GraphLab Create (`graphlab`) are available.
 Building from source can be done on any machine with Apache Maven 3.x (see "How to build Graphalytics?").
 After unpacking the distribution or building from source, there are three steps to prepare the benchmark:

  1. Add graphs to the benchmark (see "How to add graphs to Graphalytics?").
  2. Edit the Graphalytics configuration (see "How to configure Graphalytics?").